-Black beans and kidney beans are two of the most popular and easiest types of beans.
+Black beans and kidney beans (the most popular red bean) are two of the most popular and easiest types of beans.

 If you’re curious which is healthier, or which has the better macro profile, you’ll find the answer here.

 I’ve done a brief comparison of the 2 types of beans, divided into 3 sections.

 These 2 types of beans taste quite different:

 - Black beans – Fairly hard, with an earthy texture.
 They go well in South and Central American recipes.

 - Kidney beans – A red bean that’s a bit softer than black beans, and not too strong of a flavor.
 I think I’d say they’re “hearty” beans, which is why they go so well in meals like chili.